 Earnest also looks for borrowers who don’t have a lot of debt other than a mortgage and student loans, so if you’re looking for loans to consolidate credit card debt, this one isn’t a contender.
 An Earnest loan is still a viable option for anyone with a steady income and a light credit history, but it’s important to compare loan providers with similar offerings to ensure you make the right choice for your needs.

 To be eligible for an Earnest personal loan, you must be 18 years of age or older.
-Additionally, you must be a United States citizen or a permanent resident alien or have one of the following Visas: TN, F1-OPT, H1B, E or O. You must reside in a state in which Earnest operates, which excludes anyone living in:
+Additionally, you must be a United States citizen, long-term resident alien, or conditional resident alien with an acceptance or approval of Form I-751 “Petition to Remove Condition of Residence”.
+You must reside in a state in which Earnest operates, which excludes anyone living in:

 - Rhode Island

 Although the company doesn’t specify a minimum credit score for acceptance, Earnest prefers applicants with good to excellent credit, placing the lender’s offerings among the top personal loans for good credit.
 Part of what makes Earnest so different is the way that this company assesses its applicants’ financial history.

 Earnest uses multiple data points to get a thorough view of a potential borrower’s financial habits and potential.
 It’s okay to be weaker in one area and stronger in another.
 The more of the guideline traits you have, the more likely it is that Earnest can approve your application.
 These guidelines include having:

 - A savings account with enough money to cover at least two months of expenses

 - A steadily increasing bank balance, which proves that you spend less than you earn